Glowing Vacuum Tube Photography

 It isn't absolutely mandatory but I use a remote shutter cable because the physical act of pushing the shutter button can cause the camera and tripod to shake and cause blur.
 The higher the quality of your tripod the less of a problem this is.

 You can get different looks by looking up, down or into the tubes.
-I found with the Russian military power tubes in my Bandmaster Reverb they look best when lining up the lens view with the center of the tube so the upper and lower mica wafer disc supports are brightly lit by the glowing cathodes.
+I found with the 6N3C Russian military power tubes in my Bandmaster Reverb they look best when lining up the lens view with the center of the tube so the upper and lower mica wafer disc supports are brightly lit by the glowing cathodes.
 Move the camera too high and the upper wafer support will "disappear" and make for a less interesting picture.
 I also noticed the lower side of the lower support wafer wasn't illuminated at all so pictures taken from below the level of that wafer looked boring.

 Focus is critical for a good looking tube pic so I use manual focus with the lights up so I can see focus detail better.
 I focus on the fine structure inside the tubes.
 Most cameras' auto focus will focus on the tube's glass so the inside will be slightly blurry.
 A camera's auto focus will usually freak out when you turn the lights out so use manual focus or focus lock if you can.
 If your auto focus camera has a focus lock feature you can focus with the lights up, lock the focus, then turn the lights out.
 I actually wear a head mounted magnifier to view the camera screen to help find an accurate focus.

 You can also measure the distance from your subject to the camera to obtain precise focus.
 Most camera lenses have a distance scale on the focusing ring.
 Match the distance on the scale to the distance to your subject.
-SLR cameras actually have a reference mark on the camera body to show exactly where the sensor is located for precise measurement.
+SLR cameras actually have a reference mark on the camera body to show exactly where the film or sensor is located for precise measurement.
 Measure from the point on the amp you want most focused to the camera body, not the lens.

 Tubes In a Row

 This is another shot of the Bandmaster Reverb with a Sigma 24mm f/2.8 lens at 30 seconds f/10 ISO 100.
-I focused on the second power tube's internal structure.
+I focused on the second 6N3C power tube's internal structure.
 Even at f/10 the field of focus is short enough to blur all the other tubes which adds to the photo's character.
 I kept direct light off the amplifier during this exposure to minimize glass glare.
 The full size 4k image is here.